sc2-cpp-tools/sc2-cpp-api/README.md

 ### Installing Dependencies
 ---

-As an alternative to indivdiually installing each dependency to the recommended version, the project includes a configurable `Dockerfile` to build an image with all dependencies installed.
+As an alternative to individually installing each dependency to the recommended version, the project includes a configurable `Dockerfile` to build an image with all dependencies installed.
 The `.ubuntu/bootstrap.sh` script can also be used to bootstrap a Ubuntu image (tested with 20.04).

 Irrespective of the dependency versions installed, the project's CMake build configuration is expecting the base executable name (e.g. `clang` instead of `clang-14`).
 Both the `Dockerfile` and bootstrap script create the necessary symbolic links, which must otherwise be completed manually for custom installs.